Superman Smashes the Klan: Plot

 In 1946, the Lees, a Chinese-American family, move from Chinatown to the Metropolis suburbs in the wake of World War II after the father, Dr. Lee, starts a new job at the Metropolis Health Department.
-The family faces "overt and subtle racism as they settle into their new community" and the book focuses on the children, Tommy and Roberta (Roberta's true name is Lan-Shin but she uses the name Roberta "for the ease of the white people around her").
+The family faces "overt and subtle racism as they settle into their new community" and the book focuses on the children, Tommy and Roberta (Roberta's real name is Lan-Shin, but she uses the name Roberta "for the ease of the white people around her").
 "While Tommy joins a local baseball team and uses self-deprecating remarks to make friends (referring to his family as 'wontons' to his white peers), Roberta struggles to fit in".
-The family is targeted by the local chapter of the Ku Klux Klan—the Klan burns a cross on their lawn and attempts to firebomb their house.
+The family is targeted by the local chapter of the Ku Klux Klan, who burn a cross on their lawn and attempt to firebomb their house.
 Dr. Lee "tries to distance his Chinese family from the black men who helped them in the aftermath of a Klan attack for fear of being grouped in with them".

-Tommy and Roberta then find themselves increasingly threatened while new friends such as Jimmy Olsen, Lois Lane and Inspector Henderson try to help them and are then similarly targeted.
+Tommy and Roberta find themselves increasingly threatened while new friends such as Jimmy Olsen, Lois Lane, and Inspector Henderson try to help them and are similarly targeted.
 Meanwhile, Superman's own efforts to assist the children are complicated by disturbing visions that prove to be linked to his own self-doubt and his confusion about his own self-identity.